tapfortap/Documentation/android/api.md

 #### public void setBannerListener(BannerListener bannerListener)

 Sets a listener on the banner.
-This should only be used if the banner is decalared in a layout and is retrieved using Android's `findViewBytId(int id)` method.
+This should only be used if the banner is decalared in a layout and is retrieved using Android's `findViewById(int id)` method.
 Otherwise use the factory method [createAndShow(context, bannerListener)](public-static-Banner-createAndShowContext-context-BannerListener-bannerListener)

 **Parameters**